 What’s The Difference Between Good and Bad Bacteria?

-Good bacteria are known as symbiotic, meaning the gut benefits from their existence.
+Good bacteria are symbiotic, meaning the gut benefits from their existence.
 Bad bacteria are known as pathogenic, which translates to promoting disease.
 When the body is healthy, symbiotic and pathogenic microbes co-exist without issues.1

 How Does The Gut Microbiome Affect My Body?

 Some bad bacteria in the gut produce a chemical referred to as TMAO.
-This chemical can block arteries, leading to heart disease and even early death.7 It’s important to avoid these life-threatening conditions by keeping your gut microbiome diverse and healthy.
+This chemical can block arteries, leading to heart disease and even early death.7 It’s essential to avoid these life-threatening conditions by keeping your gut microbiome diverse and healthy.